-10 Student Evaluation
+10. Student Evaluation

-Student feedback is essential to the programme development and student comments are used to enhance both the successful management of the programme and the teaching/learning strategies.
+Student feedback is essential to the programme development and student comments are used to

-- Istituto Marangoni gathers student opinion in a variety of ways, which may include the following: - informal contact with Programme Leader and subject Tutor, through appointments with academic staff; - Formal Student Representation; - Semester/Term Questionnaire; - Final Questionnaire (at the end of a study cycle); - NPS (Net Promoter Score) Questionnaire (at the end of each academic year.
+- enhance both the successful management of the programme and the teaching/learning strategies. - Istituto Marangoni gathers student opinion in a variety of ways, which may include the following: - informal contact with Programme Leader and subject Tutor, and through appointments with academic staff; - end of Unit Evaluation; - end of academic year online questionnaires where students will be invited to reflect on their overall experience in their school.